 UNL Review.
 Projects with a construction cost of more than $50,000 shall be submitted for review by the UNL ADA Compliance Officer.

 UNL Building Official Review.
 All projects shall be submitted to the UNL Building Official for approval and Permit.
 To ensure that Code-required elements are not overlooked during the early design stages, projects should be submitted to the UNL Building Official as early as possible during the design process.

-Fire Marshal Review.
-All projects shall be submitted for review by the Nebraska State Fire Marshal as required by Title 156 of the Nebraska Administrative Code.
-Project consultants shall be responsible for submitting material and receiving comments for all reviews up to the final review.
-The UNL project manager shall be responsible for submitting documents for the final review.